 Cleaning tests reveal how superior the improvements made on the Roomba s9 are.
 It can pick up over 99% of debris of various types on any type of floor, whereas the 960 can struggle with fine particles like sugar on low and high pile carpets.

-The Roomba 960 comes with a Virtual Wall Barrier.
+The inclusion of a Virtual Wall allowed

 The other notable difference here is that the s9 is compatible with the Clean Base Automatic Dirt Disposal, which lets it empty its own bin automatically when it returns to its home base to recharge.
 Note though that the Clean Base comes with the s9+ only, which costs around 30% more than the s9.